-Possession, use, and sale of alcoholic beverages on campus are limited to approved events and locations.
+Lawful possession, use, and sale of alcoholic beverages on campus are limited to approved events and locations, in accordance with Board and Administrative Policy 3560.
 Consumption or possession of alcohol by persons under the age of 21 is prohibited on all properties owned and operated by the District.